msjackiebrown/cloudshelf-online-bookstore/src/lambda/README.md

 ### Architecture Validation

-Once deployed, the Lambda functions will respond with template messages indicating they are ready for **Developer** implementation.
+Once deployed, the Lambda functions will respond with template messages indicating they are ready for full business logic implementation.
 The JARs are fully functional and can be deployed to AWS immediately.

-### Next Steps
+### Multi-Role Development Approach

+This project demonstrates how one person can effectively manage multiple roles:

+- **Solutions Architect Role**: Created these templates and architecture documentation
-- **Developer Team**: Implement business logic based on architecture documentation
+- **Developer Role**: Will implement full business logic based on the architecture specs
-- **DevOps Team**: Set up infrastructure, monitoring, and CI/CD pipelines
+- **DevOps Role**: Will deploy infrastructure, set up monitoring, and establish CI/CD pipelines

+This approach showcases complete end-to-end architecture ownership and implementation capability.

 ## Related Documentation